-PAGE 108.-Contracts preliminary to a permanent alliance.
-"THE custom of hand-fasting, rare now anywhere else, still prevails to some extent in Iceland.
+"The custom of hand-fasting, rare now anywhere else, still prevails to some extent in Iceland.
 A man and woman contract to live together for a year.
 If at the end of the year the parties agree thereto, they are married; if not, they separate without stigma on either side.
 The contract may be made conditionally binding from the first.
-It may bind the parties to marry in the event of issue, or in the event of no issue, as the case may be."-PROF. MAVOR, "Iceland: Some sociological and other notes," Proceedings Philosophical Society, Glasgow, 1890-91.
+It may bind the parties to marry in the event of issue, or in the event of no issue, as the case may be."-Prof. Mavor, "Iceland: Some Sociological and Other Notes," Proceedings Philosophical Society, Glasgow, 1890-91.
+PAGE 118.-A Certain Amount of Animalism.

-PAGE 120.-A certain amount of animalism.

-"The Saviours of this, as of every corrupt and stupid generation, must feel the pulse of the adulterer as well as that of his victim, and stand clear-eyed and honest as pioneers of the new sexual renaissance, which will probably combine a healthy temperate animalism with Browning's vision of that rare mating when soul lies by soul.-Edith M. Ellis, "A Noviciate for Marriage," p.
-4.

-"She gave him comprehension of the meaning of love: a word in many mouths, not often explained.
+"The Saviors of this, as of every corrupt and stupid generation, must feel the pulse of the adulterer as well as that of his victim, and stand clear-eyed and honest as pioneers of the new sexual renaissance, which will probably combine a healthy temperate animalism with Browning's vision of that rare mating when soul lies by soul."-Edith M. Ellis, "A Noviciate for Marriage," p.
+4. "She gave him comprehension of the meaning of love: a word in many mouths, not often explained.
 With her, wound in his idea of her, he perceived it to signify a new start in our existence, a finer shoot of the tree stoutly planted in good gross earth; the senses running their live sap, and the minds companioned, and the spirits made one by the whole-natured conjunction.
 In sooth, a happy prospect for the sons and daughters of Earth, divinely indicating more than happiness: the speeding of us, compact of what we are, between the ascetic rocks and the sensual whirlpools, to the creation of certain nobler races, now very dimly imagined."-George Meredith's "Diana of the Crossways," ch.
-37.

-THE END.
+37. THE END.